mshokrnezhad/GNN/README.md

 # GNN
-A Graph Neural Network (GNN) to Solve the Source Localization Problem
+A Graph Neural Network (GNN) to solve the source localization problem.

+Details will be added soon.